Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 - accounts.google.com/o/oauth2/revoke?token={token} withdraw YouTube auth via code

 #### Higher priority things to do
+- Overload TextField and TextArea to pass through function key events.
+On Java 8 you can not open the wiki with F1 if focus is on a node of that type.

 #### Lower priority things to do
 - When updating playlist, use ID instead of name when looking at old